richfelker/musl-cross-make/README.md

 musl-cross-make
 ===============

-This is a the second generation of musl-cross-make, a fast, simple, but advanced makefile-based approach for producing musl-targeting cross compilers.
+This is the second generation of musl-cross-make, a fast, simple, but advanced makefile-based approach for producing musl-targeting cross compilers.
 Features include:

 - Single-stage GCC build, used to build both musl libc and its own shared target libs depending on libc.

-- No hard-coded absoluete paths; resulting cross compilers can be copied/moved anywhere.
+- No hard-coded absolute paths; resulting cross compilers can be copied/moved anywhere.

 - Ability to build multiple cross compilers for different targets